JacobFaller/Neo4j_Project_SteamGames/README.md

 This project constructs and explores a graph database of Steam games using Neo4j AuraDB and a curated subset of a Kaggle dataset.
 A lightweight Streamlit web application exposes eight predefined Cypher queries, providing both tabular analytics and interactive graph visualizations.

-The focus of this work is graph modelling, import strategy, Cypher query design, and visual reasoning — not the development of a large-scale production system.
+The focus of this work is graph modelling, import strategy, Cypher query design, and visual reasoning; Not the development of a large-scale production system.

-# App Deployed Here -->
+# App Deployed Here ->
 NOTE: functional for mobile, but not optimized

 https://steamgamesoverview.streamlit.app/